charlielee/native-ui-panels/README.md

 Type: `String`
 Default: `#000000`

 The color of the panel's surrounding frame.
-In the future setting this to `auto` will get the theme color from the Windows registry.
+Setting this to `auto` will get the theme color from the Windows registry.

 #### options.posX
 Type: `String`